Peace Myanmar Group

 The Peace Myanmar Group (ပိ(စ်) မြန်မာ ဂရု(ပ်)ကုမ္ပဏီ, also known as PMG), is a leading Myanmar corporation in distribution, alcoholic beverages and bottled drinking water.
-The company has been in operation since June 24th, 1993.
+The company has been in operation since June 24, 1993.

 Organization

 Peace Myanmar Group was founded by three Burmese businessmen, U Tun Linn, U Thein Win and U Min Aung on 24 June 1993.
 The major shareholders are the three executive directors.
 The alcohol distillery, water factory and the headquarters are located in the country’s largest city, Yangon, while other branches spread nationwide.

 History

 Founded in 1993, the company established its distillery in part to provide an alternative to counterfeit liquor market.
 In the following year 1994, it set up a purified bottled drinking water factory to bring to market quality drinking water.
 The company expanded in 2001 by adding distillery capacity and installed an AFC Boiler to reduce air pollution.
 Recognized again for its quality assurance and environmental management, PMG received its ISO 9001:2000 Certificate in 2003.
 PMG is one of the first consumer manufacturing companies to receive an ISO certification in Myanmar.

-In 2007, it was reported by The Irrawaddy that it, among many other major private companies at the time like Max Myanmar and International Beverages Trading, would be targeted by the Burmese government for tax evasion.
+In 2007, it was reported by The Irrawaddy that it was among many other major private companies at the time like Max Myanmar and International Beverages Trading would be targeted by the Burmese government for tax evasion.
 However, none of the companies were found to be guilty.
 PMG Group, along with Myanmar Brewery Ltd and International Beverages Trading Co., Ltd and Pe were three of the major advertisers of alcohol, until a ban on such advertisements in print and broadcast media was instituted by the Burmese government in 2010.